 Also called a lap book, this easy-to-make book report hits on all the major elements of a book study and gives students a chance to show what they know in a colorful way.

 Who doesn’t love a multidimensional book report?
-This image shows a 3D model, but Elisha Ann provides a lesson to show students how to glue four triangles together to make a 4D model.
+This image shows a 3D model, but you can also try an accordion-folded book report, a quadrama, or an info-sphere.

 A girl stands next to a book report mobile made from a wire hanger and index cards as an example of creative book report ideas